sammlapp/picopy/README.md

 Hold the Go button to acknowledge the incomplete transfer and return to “idle”

 ### 3-blink error: source drive
 - Check that the src LED is on.
 If it is not, no source drive is mounted (or multiple possible source drives are mounted).
-(A source drive is any external USB drive that does not have .picopydest in its root folder)
+(A source drive is any external USB drive that does not have a file or folder named `PICOPY_DESTINATION` in its root folder)
 - Make sure there aren’t multiple source drives mounted
 - Unmount then unplug all USB devices and start over
 - Power off the pi and start over

 ### 4-blink error: dest drive
 - Check that the dest LED is on.
 If it is not, no destination drive is mounted.
-(A destination drive is any external USB drive that has .picopydest in its root folder)
+(A destination drive is any external USB drive that has a file or folder named `PICOPY_DESTINATION` in its root folder)
 - Make sure there aren’t multiple destination drives mounted
 - Unmount then unplug all USB devices and start over
 - Power off the pi and start over